Robert C. Kreipke (Chair)

 Brenda Haskill ‡

 Michigan Department of Natural Resources

-  Brenda Haskill is the regional specialist in Forest Utilization & Marketing and has been employed by the MDNR since 2015 performing marketing and outreach along with communications between the private sector and state government.
-Prior to being hired by MDNR she held a variety of positions in the private forest industry sectors including executive director of the Michigan Association of Timbermen, project manager for the Slow Ash Mortality research project, log procurement forester for Besse Forest Products, and executive director of Luce County Parks and Recreation in Newberry, Michigan.
+Brenda Haskill is the regional specialist in Forest Utilization & Marketing and has been employed by the Michigan Department of Natural Resources since 2015, performing marketing and outreach along with communications between the private sector and state government.
+Prior to being hired by MDNR, she held a variety of positions in the private forest industry sectors including executive director of the Michigan Association of Timbermen, project manager for the Slow Ash Mortality research project, log procurement forester for Besse Forest Products, and executive director of Luce County Parks and Recreation in Newberry, Michigan.
 Brenda received her Bachelor of Science degree in forest management from Michigan Technological University where she is a member of the Advisory Board for the School of Forest Resources and Environmental Sciences.
 In her free time, she volunteers with the Little Traverse Land Conservancy, has been a member of the Society of American Foresters for 20 years, and is also a new Forest Stewards Guild member.